kreier/saiht-blog/html/2025/10/18/README.md

 <img src="./bild01.jpg" width="33%"> <img src="./bild13.jpg" width="32%"> <img src="./bild03.jpg" width="33%">

-The diploma system does not have a mayor and minor part.
+The diploma system does not have a major and minor part.
 You are only required to study an additional subject for one semester.
-I chose **physical chemistry** (Physikalische Chemie) by Prof. Rademann in 2001 with a practica (many experiments and lab reports) over the summer break.
+I chose **physical chemistry** (Physikalische Chemie) by Prof. Rademann in 2001 with a practice (many experiments and lab reports) over the summer break.
 This was really fun!

 <img src="./bild14.jpg" width="49%"> <img src="./bild28.jpg" width="49%">